Begin the Credentialing Process

 Complete the dental practitioner credentialing application (PDF) and return by fax to 215-863-6369 or email to firstname.lastname@example.org.

 Please complete the forms below to submit your credentialing information to AmeriHealth Caritas DC:

-- Follow the AmeriHealth Caritas DC application checklist for organizational providers (PDF) to prepare your credentialing materials for submission
+- Follow the AmeriHealth Caritas DC organizational providers credentialing application (PDF) to prepare your credentialing materials for submission

 - Credentialing application (PDF)